r4bbitjs/r4bbitjs-website/docs/guides/rpc.md

 `Logger` options are optional, if you don't provide them, the default values will be used.
 If you want to hide the data that is being sent or received, you can set the `isConsumeDataHidden` or `isSendDataHidden` to `true`.

 `Response contains` options are optional, if you don't provide them, the default values will be used.
-If you want to get the response headers or signature, you can set the `headers` or `signature` to `true`.
+If you would like to get the response headers or signature, you can set the `headers` or `signature` to `true`.

 </div>